 The lack of English subtitles on any of the versions is a definite problem for me.
 I suppose I’m a snob, but I prefer foreign language movies with their original tracks.
 They’re usually mixed better, too.
 Hugo Grimaldi’s English version for this title is not bad, but it’s altered: right at the beginning we get an added voiceover that’s just terrible.
-I listened in Italian and bothered my wife when I heard something I thought I understood; she picked up on some arcane Italo figures of speech that amused her.
+I listened in Italian and got my wife involved when I heard something I thought I understood; she picked up on some arcane Italo figures of speech that amused her.
 I think that more than one language was being spoken on the set — I noticed no one language that fit actors’ lips all the time.
 The lusty barroom song is also an item for study — in the Italian version I couldn’t tell what language it was, but it wasn’t Italian.

 The extras complement those of Mondo Macabro’s excellent DVD from twelve years ago.
 An audio commentary is provided by Christophe Huber and Olaf Müller.
 It’s in German but is not given a set of subtitles of its own.
 It’s also poorly recorded — just like the ‘budget’ commentaries on some labels here in the states.
 A lengthy video interview with Wolfgang Preiss does have English subtitles, thankfully.
 In it he thumbs through a binder with original pressbooks for his movies, including one I want to see, Mistress of the World.
 I don’t think that he discusses this picture, however.
 Also present is a German theatrical trailer, an international trailer in English (it’s terrible) and an ad image gallery with dozens of stills, lobby cards, and posters.

 A mystery item Die Mühle der versteinerten Frauen is billed as a ‘1962 German cinema version.’
 It’s the entire film as represented by a severely damaged print, with what looks like terminal water damage running up the right side.
-I’m not sure why it was included; perhaps the German text explains it better.
+I’m not sure why it is included; perhaps the German text explains it better.
 I saw the word ‘artifact’, which leads me to believe that the cut is slightly different from the others, and has been included for thoroughness.

 It’s a good disc.
 I’m still hanging on to my old Mondo Macabro DVD for its excellent facts and observations compiled by noted Eurohorror critic Pete Tombs.
 Bruce Holecheck has corrected me; Subcultur’s disc is encoded for both Region A and B and will play on domestic Blu-ray machines.